datascopeanalytics/django-flux/README.rst

 Contribute!
 ===========

 #.
-Clone django-flux from `github
+Clone the code from `github
    <https://github.com/deanmalmgren/django-flux>`_

 #.
 Setup the virtualenv by following the instructions in
    example_project/virtualenv_requirements.txt

 #.
 Edit, test, and share your code.